The 5 Most Common Chevy 5.7L LT1 Engine Problems

 - Milky substance inside oil cap

-3. GM LT1 Coolant Sensor Problems
+3. Coolant Sensor Problems

 The LT1 engine has three different coolant sensors.
 First is a coolant level sensor that is responsible for illuminating the low coolant light on the dash when coolant levels are low.
 Second is a coolant temp gauge sensor which is responsible for controlling the coolant temperature gauge on the dashboard.
 The most important sensor is the coolant temp sensor that sends coolant temp readings to the PCM.